slerman12/UnifiedML/README.md

 python Run.py replay.load=true
 ```

-Online tasks, such as online RL, create new replays if ```replay.load=true``` is not set, or -- careful -- potentially delete the current replay at the end of training if ```replay.save=true``` is not set.
+Online tasks, such as online RL, will create a new replay if ```replay.load=false```, or — careful — potentially delete the current replay at the end of training if ```replay.save=false```.

-* By default, classify tasks are offline, so you don't have to worry about manually loading or saving replays.
+By default, classify tasks are Offline, so you don't have to worry about manually loading or saving replays.

 <details>
 <summary>